|Overview • Detailed Itinerary • FAQ's • Testimonials • BOOK NOW|

-In the morning we cross the border to Kotor - a beautiful coastal town tucked in the embrace of high mountains, bent over a deep bay (southern most fjord of Europe!) of the Mediterranean sea.
+Today is a long, exciting day!
+We leave our hotel early and cross the border into Montenegro to the beautiful coastal town of Kotor, tucked in the embrace of high mountains, bent over a deep bay (southern most fjord of Europe!) of the Mediterranean sea.
 The beauty of Kotor Bay has been praised many times in verse.
-We drive to the mountains above the fjord, visit Mt.
-Lovcen National Park's highest peak, to look at one of the most heart-breaking and magnificent landscapes of all Europe.
+After a guided tour of Kotor, we drive to the mountains above the fjord, to Mt.
+Lovcen National Park’s highest passes, to look at one of the most magnificent landscapes of all Europe.
 Kotor Bay is on the list of UNESCO World Heritage Sites.
-After our climb we descend to the majestic Rijeka Crnojevica river-gorge for another breathtaking scene and then we continue our scenic drive to Lake Skodra.
-The high craggy peaks of the lake shore make this landscape unforgettable, especially on rainy days, when mirriads of color reflect on the lake.
-We continue our visit in Montenegro on the coast where we stop for a view of Sveti Stefan Island, one of the most lovely seaside resorts of the Adriatic, connected with a bridge to the mainland.
-After a long and busy day in Montenegro, one of the hidden pearls of the Adriatic and the smallest State of the former Yugoslavia, we will return to CroatiaOvernight in Mlini (outsideDubrovnik).
+The high craggy peaks of the bay make this landscape unforgettable, especially on rainy days, when a myriad of colours reflect off of the lake.

 Day 4: Hike on Lokrum Island, Trsteno Plane Trees, Ston.
 Bosnia: Hutovo Blato